 The majority of those that lay here do so at the request of their next of kin who elected to have their loved ones laid to rest with their brothers in arms, close to where they fell.
 307 of the graves are unnamed, and there are over 1,500 M.I.A.’s on the Wall of the Missing.

-There are public tours of the WWI and WWII, but a more personal experience can be had by organizing a private trip.
+There are public tours of the WWI and WWII, but a more personal experience can be had by organizing a private Overlord tour.
 A knowledgeable expert will go with you to the D Day beaches of Utah, Omaha, Gold, Juno, and Sword and share factual accounts of the real people that fought and died there.

 If you have relatives buried in one of the allied cemeteries, a private guide will help you locate and spend some quiet time in acknowledgment of their sacrifice.